-Show and label the Corral Shape Traffic Railing on the Retaining Wall Control Drawings, and other sheets as required.
-Include cross references to Design Standards Index 424 and 6100 Series as appropriate.
+Show and label, by name or Index number, the Corral Shape Traffic Railing on the Retaining Wall Control Drawings, and other sheets as required.
+Include cross references to Design Standards Index 6100 Series as appropriate.

 All concrete and Bars P, R, S, T, U and V required to construct the traffic railing are included in the Estimated Traffic Railing Quantities.
 Do not include traffic railing concrete in the estimated concrete quantities, or Bars P, R, S, T, U and V in the reinforcing bar lists and estimated reinforcing steel quantities for supporting bridge decks, approach slabs or retaining walls.